Nov 03, 2022

 We understand that you likely wish you were connected already.
 Extending fiber networks to rural, unserved areas like yours is a very difficult, costly, and time consuming endeavor.
 If it was easy, a private for-profit company would have done it already!
 There are many, many communities throughout Mason County that are in similar broadband-deserts, without access to adequate internet.
 PUD 3 staff has to tell many inquiring customers every day that we are not in a position to serve them right now.
 Thankfully, your community’s story is different!
 You have done your part to rally your neighbors and express interest in PUD 3’s Fiberhood program.
 Now, it’s our turn to do the heavy lifting.
 Don’t worry, PUD 3’s teams are experts in this process!
 About 3,000 homes and businesses around Mason County, in some of the hardest to reach areas, are now connected to the fiber optic network.
 We are working through our long construction queues and turning up new neighborhoods every month or so.

-The telecom engineer is finalizing the designs for the Tiger and Panther Lake Fiberhoods, and they have turned their attention to the Tee Lake Fiberhood.
-The design process will take several months.
-We anticipate being able to release these designs for construction by PUD 3 crews this Fall.
-Following that, PUD 3 will hire a contractor to splice the cables together.
-We anticipate being able to accept applications for connection to the network in Q1 2023.
+The telecom engineer is finalizing the designs for the Tee Lake Fiberhood.
+We anticipate being able to release these designs for construction by PUD 3 crews this fall; construction is anticipated to occur over the winter.
+Once the poles are replaced and the fiber cable is strung, PUD 3 will hire a contractor to splice the cables together.
+We anticipate being able to accept applications for connection to the network in 2023.
 We know you met your Fiberhood sign up goal in Fall 2020.
-This has taken much longer than anticipated to work your project to the top of the queue, but the beginning is finally here!
+This has taken much longer than anticipated to work your project to the top of the queue, but we are finally making significant progress!
 Thank you for your patience.

 COVID-19 has brought additional challenges in forecasting and executing construction projects throughout the world.
 PUD 3 is no exception to these impacts caused by COVID-19.
 For example, the raw materials used to construct our fiber network ranging from fiber optic cable, distribution terminals, pole attachment hardware, splice enclosures, vaults, pedestals, conduit, and the electronic gateway components that we install at each premise have been impacted at the manufacturing and distribution levels.
 We have been (and are currently) experiencing supply-chain delays impacting several of these items.
 We are doing everything possible to secure these needed materials to keep construction moving forward.
 For the latest information on the supply chain issues that we are experiencing, click here.